SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 information on the implementation of the various modules and their performances.

 .. warning::
-  The processes discussed in this section bring into a play a characteristic length [the classical radius of the electron :math:`r_e = e^2/(4\pi \epsilon_0 m_e c^2)` in classical electrodynamics (CED) or the standard Compton wavelength :math:`\lambda_C=\hbar/(m_e c)` in quantum electrodynamics (QED)].
+  The processes discussed in this section bring into play a characteristic length [the classical radius of the electron :math:`r_e = e^2/(4\pi \epsilon_0 m_e c^2)` in classical electrodynamics (CED) or the standard Compton wavelength :math:`\lambda_C=\hbar/(m_e c)` in quantum electrodynamics (QED)].
   As a result, a simulation will require the user to define the absolute scale of the system by defining